 Totschooling has a free skip counting workbook that’s superhero themed.

 In The Playroom has a great looking superhero printable memory game.

-123 Homeschool for Me has a massive downloadable pack of free educational superhero activities – there’s over 59 pages!
+123 Homeschool for Me has a massive pack of free educational superhero activities – there’s over 59 pages!
 It’s designed for children from toddler age through preschooler, kindergarten, first and second grade and includes pre-writing and writing practice, cutting, maths and loads more.

 Practice word families with this superhero printable from Totschooling.

-3 Dinosaurs has another huge pack of free superhero activities with over 70 pages that you can download.
+3 Dinosaurs has another huge pack of free superhero activities with over 70 pages that you can grab.
 Activities include matching cards, puzzles, count and graph and trace the word and as you can imagine, loads more which you can find listed on the site.